django-oscar/django-oscar-docdata/README.rst

 `DOCDATA_MERCHANT_PASSWORD`
     Credentials as supplied by the payment provider.

+`DOCDATA_PROFILE`
+    The payment-methods profile that is created in the Docdata Backoffice.
+    By default, this is named "standard".

 `DOCDATA_TESTING`
     Whether or not to run in testing mode.
 Defaults to `True`.